 Project is feasible and can be completed within one year.

-Budget and budget narrative clearly show how FCMP funds and match funds will be expended in accordance with paragraph 62S-4.004(2)(d), FAC, and demonstrate a cost relationship to project activities.
+Budget and budget narrative clearly show how Florida Coastal Management Program funds and match funds will be expended in accordance with paragraph 62S-4.004(2)(d), FAC, and demonstrate a cost relationship to project activities.

 Project costs are reasonable.